mguetlein/CheS-Mapper/README.md

 #### Build

-To build the project form source use maven:
+Please use maven to compile the project from source code:

 	mvn clean install

-To include it into your own java maven project:
+You can also include it into your own java maven project:

 ```
 <repository>